umit-iace/tool-pywisp/docs/guide/index.rst

    :lines: 24-35

-Finally, the measurement data from the rig must be processed, to do so implement :meth:`handleFrame` to handle frames from test rig and sets the data points to show in the GUI.
+Finally, the measurement data from the rig must be processed, to do so implement :meth:`handleFrame` to handle frames from test rig such that it can be shown in the GUI.

 For actual implementations please refer to the :ref:`chapter_examples` section.

 Visualizer
 ----------